-Federal law requires that employers designate an individual within the organization who will be responsible to facilitate and communicate with outside providers including the medical collection facility, Medical Review Officer, and SAPs.
-The DER is also available to respond to employee questions or concerns regarding the administration of the program and how the DOT guidelines are implemented.
-The DER for the City of Fresno is the Risk Manager and may be contacted at (559) 621-6900.
+Federal law requires that employers designate an individual within the organization who will be responsible to facilitate and communicate with outside providers including the medical collection facility, Medical Review Officer, and Substance Abuse Professionals.
+The Designated Employer Representative (DER) is also available to respond to employee questions or concerns regarding the administration of the program and how the Federal DOT guidelines are implemented.
+The Designated Employer Representative for the City of Fresno is Daniel Turner, Risk/Safety Manager in the Personnel Services Department.
+Mr. Turner can be contacted at (559) 621-6901 the Risk Manager and may be contacted at (559) 621-6900.